 BREXIT: A MONTH OF NEGOTIATION, HOW FAR HAVE WE COME?

-Alexis KARKLINS-MARCHAY: Deputy Managing Partner at 8 Advisory
+Alexis KARKLINS-MARCHAY: Partner at Eight Advisory

 Luca V. ZAPPIA: CEO France at BT Global Services